0xSiO/api-rs/README.md

   `service::orders` module, which fetches the order details from the database, performs any needed calculations, and returns the result back to the handler.
   The handler should then use this result to construct the final response.

+## Other Modules

+If you write modules with miscellaneous shared logic that does not interact with requests, responses, or databases, place them in a separate crate, named something like `lib` or `common`, to keep this crate focused on API-specific functionality.

 ## Errors